gamedevlabs/thesis-supervision/README.md

 ## Capacities: (Almost) Full!
 My capacities for this winter are almost full!
 I only take highly relevant topics (see below) and promising students.

+## How to reach out
+Send me an email with a short description which topic below interests you and why.
+You can also suggest your own topics, but there is no guarantee I am going to like it.
+Also attach your transcript of records and put a smiley of your choice in the subject line :^)

 ## Topics
 My main research interest is a toolkit called "pix:e - Player Experience Engine".
 The vision for it is to provide support in game development for the game designer and the team by breaking down complex tasks, tracking dependencies within the design, and helping in the ideation stage of a project.
 There exists a paper about [PaceMaker], the proof of concept in the early stages of the project.
 Since then, it has evolved from pacing considerations to general game design support in terms of player experience, pix:e.
-The project has many interesting sides for potential thesis topics.
+The project consists of a frontend written in Nuxt4 and a backend written in Django and has many interesting sides for potential thesis topics.
 Here are the highest priority topics as of now.

 #### Workflow Integration
 Keywords: Frontend, Vue.js, Nuxt